JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?

+v0.0.69
+* Bug fix for rendering screenshots.
+The ability to interact with the render window was being disabled after the first screenshot had been taken, forcing subsequent screenshots to use the same view as the first one.

 v0.0.68
 * Bug fix for member distributed loads on physical members.
 Added a unit test to check for this error going forward.
 This bug only affected physical members (new as of v0.0.67) that had distributed loads and internal nodes.